BioRDM/InsightsOfOpenPracticesInBiosciences/Project_1/README.md

-# Dataset for "A Decade of Progress: Insights of Open Data Practices in Biosciences at the University of Edinburgh"
+# Project_1: "A Decade of Progress: Insights of Open Data Practices in Biosciences at the University of Edinburgh"

 ## Authors:
 Haya Deeb, Hwee Yun Wong, Trisha Usman, Megan A. M. Kutzer, Tomasz Zieliński, Andrew J. Millar*.